 See inclement weather updates here.

 For your safety, Colonial Williamsburg has a security force available 24/7.
 In the event of an emergency, please call 911 or speak with any employee for assistance.

-Tickets can be purchased at the Visitor Center, The Merchants Square Ticket Office, and The Lumber House Ticket Office, as well as online and with the Colonial Williamsburg Explorer app.
+Tickets can be purchased at the Art Museums of Colonial Williamsburg, and the Lumber House Ticket Office, as well as online and with the Colonial Williamsburg Explorer app.
 Ticketing agents can answer any questions that you might have.
-Agents are available by phone at (888) 965-7254 Monday through Friday, 8:30 am to 5:30 pm.
+Agents are available by phone at (888) 965-7254 Monday through Friday, 8:30 a.m. - 6 p.m. and Saturday and Sunday 9 a.m.- 6 p.m.
 View Ticketing locations on the map.